W01l/Library-Management-System-c-/README.md

 ## Lincense:
-This project is under the licence of README.md
+This project is under the licence of LICENSE